projectodd/openwhisk-openshift/README.md

     wsk -i list
     wsk -i action invoke /whisk.system/utils/echo -p message hello -b

+## Shutting down the cluster

-Finally, all of the OpenWhisk resources can be shutdown using the
+All of the OpenWhisk resources can be shutdown gracefully using the
 template:

     oc process -f template.yml | oc delete -f -